3 View citations

 This is your current bibliography.
 All your citations will automatically be saved to this bibliography.

-• To rename this list click on the name of the list to the left of "(About Lists)".
+• To rename this bibliography click on the name of the bibliography.

-• To create a new list, mouseover the menu item "Your Lists" and then click on Create New List.)
+• To create a new bibliography, mouseover the menu item "Your bibliographies" and then click on Create New Bibliography.

-Your saved citations will appear here sorted alphabetically.
+Your citations will appear here in an alphabetically sorted list.

 Once saved you will be able to edit or delete them.

 Copy the information below in your paper according to the Intext Citation Guide.
 Use your own page numbers.

 APA In-Text Citation Guide